troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

 end
 ```

-So first we check if the objects
+So first we check if the objects have the same class.
-Now comes the interesting part: We call *cmp?* and pass to it *__method__* which is a special identifier that Ruby sets up for when you enter a method and that gives you the method name back.
+Then comes the interesting part: We call *cmp?* and pass ```__method__``` to it which is a special identifier that Ruby sets up for when you enter a method and that gives you the actual method name back.
 So we could have also written:

 ```Ruby